vuejs/vitepress/docs/index.md

     details: With Markdown-centered content, it's built to help you focus on writing and deployed with minimum configuration.
   - title: Power of Vue meets Markdown
     details: The project structure that helps you focus on writing, yet fully customizable for any website development.
-  - title: Fully static, but dynammic
+  - title: Fully static yet still dynamic
     details: Go wild with the true SSG + SPA architecture.
 Static on the page load, engage users with 100% interactive from there.
 ---